How Are Service Pages and Sales Pages Different?

 This is a frustrating answer, but… it depends.

 In general, most service businesses need a services page, especially if they have multiple services.
-They’re useful for website visitors who are getting to know you and want a basic level understanding of what you offer.
+They’re useful for website visitors who are getting to know you and want a basic level of understanding of what you offer.
 Since services pages function as a part of your website as a whole, the readers of your services pages are typically going to be jumping around to your about and home pages along with reading your services page.
 Services pages are also typically written with some SEO in mind because they're written for even the coldest of leads.

 Sales pages are useful as a part of a larger sales funnel.
 For example, maybe you’re sending someone to a sales page from an email you’ve sent out (so they’re already on your email list).
 Sales pages are typically more useful for warmer leads.